 In a similar case, Patton and Montgomery.
-Patton who is an aggressive newbie, and eager to get to the front while Monty is a reserved veteran and has more experience in fighting the Germans.
+Patton who is an aggressive newbie, and eager to get to the front, and one of the first American Pioneers of Mobile warfare, while Monty is a reserved veteran and has more experience in fighting the Germans, who prefered to wait until he had an overwhelming advantage before moving at all.
 In a subversion, however, Montgomery was one of the few equal matches for Patton in terms of ego and boastfulness.

 Jefferson was himself the Red Oni to Alexander Hamilton's Blue Oni when the two men served as secretaries of state and treasury, respectively, under President Washington.
 Jefferson was also Red Oni to James Madison's Blue Oni when Jefferson himself became president and Madison his secretary of state.